Caelian Hill: Geography

-The Caelian Hill is a sort of long promontory about 2 km long, 400 m to 500 m wide, and 50 m tall in the park near the Temple of Claudius.
+The Caelian Hill is a moderately long promontory about 2 km long, 400 m to 500 m wide, and 50 m tall in the park near the Temple of Claudius.
 The hill overlooks a plateau from which the Esquiline, Viminal and Quirinal hills also arise.

 Caeliolus (also Caeliculus or Caelius Minor) corresponds to a section of the hill, maybe the westernmost one, towards the valley that houses the Colosseum, or the one now occupied by the Basilica dei Santi Quattro Coronati.

 History

 Archaic age

 Under the reign of Tullus Hostilius, the entire population of Alba Longa was forcibly resettled on the Caelian Hill.
 According to a tradition recounted by Varro, the hill received its name from the Etruscan folk hero Caelius Vibenna, because he either settled there or was honored posthumously by his friend Servius Tullius.
 Other authors have linked the name to the Latin caelum, "heaven".
 Nevertheless, the former name of the hill probably was Querquetulanus mons due to the abundance of oaks (Latin: Quercus).
 Scholarship suggests that there existed the ethnic name Querquetulani as a designation of the previous inhabitants of Caelius, in pre-Etruscan times.

 Mons Caelius would have been included in the city perimeter under the reign of Ancus Marcius.
 The list of Septimontium mentions it, and it was part of the 1st city quarter (Suburana) in the division made by Servius Tullius.
 In the later Augustan division, it became the Regio II Caelimontium.

 A trace of the archaic period remains in the memory of cults of woods and sources, such as that of the nymph Egeria in the wood of Camenae, just outside Porta Capena.
 Numa Pompilius is said to have been particularly devoted to his sanctuary.